outdoorsea/textbee/README.md

 ## Getting Started

-1. Go to [textbee.dev](https://textbee.dev) and register or login with your account
+1. Set up your Myndy AI SMS instance (see Self-Hosting section below)
-2. Install the app on your android phone from [textbee.dev/download](https://textbee.dev/download)
+2. Install the app on your Android phone
 3. Open the app and grant the permissions for SMS
-4. Go to [textbee.dev/dashboard](https://textbee.dev/dashboard) and click register device/ generate API Key
+4. Go to your dashboard and click register device / generate API Key
 5. Scan the QR code with the app or enter the API key manually
 6. You are ready to send SMS messages from the dashboard or from your application via the REST API